 Does Vanuatu have more than one citizenship by investment program?

 Yes.
-It’s CBI past is long and complex and there were and still are multiple CBI programs running concurrently.
-However, all that you – an investor seeking a second passport – need to know is that the minimum investment is $130,000 plus fees and you can become an owner of a Vanuatu passport.
+Its CBI past is long and complex, and there were and still are multiple programs running concurrently.
+However, all that you – an investor seeking a second passport – need to know is that the minimum investment is $130,000 plus fees, and you can become an owner of a Vanuatu passport.

 How good is the Vanuatu passport?

-When we talk about passport rankings, or passport strength, Vanuatu’s passport is pretty good.
-It offers visa-free access to over 125 countries, including all the usual suspects.
+When we talk about passport rankings or passport strength, the Vanuatu passport is pretty strong.
+It offers visa-free access to over 132 countries, including all the usual suspects.
 However, one thing worth noting about Vanuatu is that it offers easier and quicker access to Commonwealth countries, such as Australia, Canada, and New Zealand.

 Can my spouse, kids, and parents come too?

 Yes.
-Direct family members, including your parents and step-children, can be added to your Vanuatu passport application.
-A Vanuatu citizenship can also be inherited by your future children.
+Direct family members, including your parents and step-children, can be granted citizenship on your Vanuatu passport application.
+A Vanuatu citizenship by investment can also be inherited by your future children.
 Siblings and “in-laws” are not eligible.

 Is it possible to get Vanuatu citizenship by buying real estate?

-At the moment, it’s not possible to purchase real estate and obtain a Vanuatu passport, although the government has reportedly been working on a scheme to allow that.
+At the moment, it’s not possible to purchase real estate and obtain Vanuatu passports, although the government has reportedly been working on a scheme to allow that.
 You can, however, purchase real estate and become a permanent resident in Vanuatu.